shehreendheda/katacoda-scenarios/rumcwv/step2.md

     ![cdnsync](assets/cdnsync.png)

-    Adding RUM to Storedog like this propagates every app user’s session performance information up to Datadog, and this helps you retain and analyze not only the app’s CWV scores, but also every aspect of performance timing that is relevant to both UX and business concerns.
+    Adding RUM to Storedog like this propagates every app user’s session performance information up to Datadog and helps you retain and analyze not only the app’s CWV scores, but also every aspect of performance timing that is relevant to both UX and business concerns.

 6. On the right, click the `IDE` tab.